RNakano1230/EMTG/README.md

 2. Go inside /build
 3. In terminal type “cmake ..”
 4. Then type “make”

+## Python
+Download version of python for EMTG with `env PYTHON_CONFIGURE_OPTS="--enable-framework` pyenv install 3.10.4”

 ## General notes that might help